Exorcism of the Gerasene demoniac: Matthew

-The Gospel of Matthew shortens the story dramatically and writes not of one possessed man, but of two.
+Michael Licona observes that the Gospel of Matthew shortens the story dramatically, as it frequently abbreviates stories from Mark, and writes of two men.
+The gospel treats its sources more conservatively than other ancient historians like Diodorus Siculus, though the variations in the Synoptics are typical of ancient historical biographies.
 The individual possessed by Legion is not the same individual as the second possessed man, who is possessed by a different demon.
 In this version, Jesus does not ask for the demon's name, which is considered an important element of traditional exorcism practice.

 The location is also changed to the region of the "Gadarenes" (Gadara) as in most Bible translations.
 The King James Version in has the location as "Gergesenes" which corresponds to the modern Kursi, although this identification is disputed since Gergasa is not known to have existed prior to late antiquity nor does it appear in early manuscripts.

 Luke

 The Gospel of Luke's version is shorter than Mark's, but agrees with most of its details.
 One detail that is unique to Luke's version is a reference to both the demoniac's nakedness and his subsequent clothing.
 At Luke 8:27, the gospel writer notes that the demoniac wore no clothes.
 Then he notes that he "was clothed and in his own mind" (Luke 8:35).
 Clothing is an important prop in the Lucan narrative (see Biblical clothing), which in this scene portrays the demoniac's development from his animal-like state to his restoration as a human being.
 Initially, the possessed man has been expelled from the human race—that is, he is no better off than an animal without clothing—but, after his exorcism, his humanity is fully restored and he rejoins the human race, "clothed and in his right mind" (Luke 8:35).